Govt. Charges As applicable

 Once the entire process is completed and the department is satisfied with all compliances, the Certificate of Incorporation is issued along with allotment of PAN (Permanent Account Number) and TAN (Tax Deduction Account Number).
 The proposed company becomes a separate legal entity and can immediately transact business in its own name.

-Document requirement for company splits into two categories first is documents for Directors & Shareholders and second is documents for registered office.
+The document requirement for a company splits into two categories: first is documents for Directors & Shareholders and second is documents for registered offices.
 Let us understand it in Simple way-

 GST registration is not mandatory for a Private Limited Company if the turnover of the company does not exceed the threshold limit as applicable to the company.
 GST registration is mandatory only if the company crosses the prescribed turnover limit or falls under compulsory GST registration categories.